laki88/book-keeper/README.md

 1. Download and start tomcat.
 After started, you should able to access tomcat management console via `http://localhost:8080.`
 2. Install maven, jdk and run mvn clean install from root folder of project.
-3. you can find the built war file in target folder. copy this book-keeper.war file to web app directory in tomcat root folder. tomcat will auto deploy the war file after several seconds
+3. you can find the built war file in distribution/target folder. copy this book-keeper.war file to web app directory in tomcat root folder. tomcat will auto deploy the war file after several seconds
 4. you can access the book-keeper by issuing following url `http://localhost:8080/book-keeper/`